Who Runs This

 The Mission

-RICAD Support exists to change that — by raising awareness, accelerating knowledge transfer from research to patients, building community among survivors, and pushing the frontier of what's possible.
-No one who survived cancer should be blindsided by their heart.
+RICAD Support exists to change that: by raising awareness, translating research into plain language, supporting careful connection among survivors, and tracking the frontier of what may become possible.
+No one who survived cancer should be blindsided by silent cardiovascular or vascular disease.

 How We Operate